-Any handling procedure of high-purity material is apt to introduce contamination unless extreme care is exercised.
-The small teardrop shot form of the SRM tin is convenient for handling and filling a crucible during freezing-point cell construction, while a solid cylinder sample might require cutting and cleaning.
-By using one-time-use polyethylene gloves, every possible effort was made to maintain the purity of the SRM tin and the other fixed-point cell components that come in contact with the tin.
+Any handling procedure of high-purity material is apt to introduce contamination.
+The small ingot form is convenient for handling and filling during freezing-point cell construction, while a solid cylinder sample may require cutting and cleaning.
+By using one-time use polyethylene gloves, every possible effort was made to maintain the purity of the indium and other fixed-point cell components that come in contact with the indium.

 Figure 1.
-A schematic of a tin freezing-point cell [2] showing: (A) a 25.5 Ω SPRT; (B) fill tube to inert gas (Ar or He) supply and pressure gauge; (C) thermometer gas seal (a modified Swagelok fitting with a silicone-rubber O-ring); (D) silicone rubber stopper; (E) thermal insulation (1.2 cm thick washed Fiberfrax disks); (F) matte-finished borosilicate-glass guide tube; (G) two graphite heat shunts; (H) precision-bore borosilicate-glass envelope; (I) graphite cap; (J) graphite re-entrant well; (K) metal sample; (L) graphite crucible; (M) thermal insulation between the borosilicate-glass envelope and the graphite crucible.
+A schematic of an SRM freezing-point cell showing: (A) a 25.5 Ω SPRT; (B) fill tube to inert gas (Ar or He) supply and pressure gauge; (C) thermometer gas seal (a modified Swagelok fitting with a silicone rubber O-ring); (D) silicone rubber stopper; (E) thermal insulation (1.2 cm thick washed Fiberfrax disks); (F) matte-finished borosilicate-glass guide tube; (G) two graphite heat shunts; (H) precision-bore borosilicate-glass envelope; (I) graphite cap; (J) graphite re-entrant well;

+(K) metal sample; (L) graphite crucible; (M) thermal insulation between the borosilicate-glass envelope and the graphite crucible.

-Prior to filling the graphite crucible with the tin metal, the graphite crucible assembly (crucible, cap and re-entrant well) was placed in a silica-glass furnace tube and baked at approximately 600 °C under vacuum overnight.
+Prior to filling the graphite crucible with the indium metal ingots the graphite crucible assembly (crucible, cap and re-entrant well) was placed in a silica-glass furnace tube and "baked-out" at approximately 600 °C under vacuum overnight.
 This "bake-out" of the graphite was a final purification to remove hydrocarbons and other contaminants that might have been present from the fabrication process.
-The vacuum system used during the fabrication of the tin freezing-point cells is an oil-free system consisting of a diaphragm pump and a turbo-molecular pump attached to a gas handling and purification system described in Ref.
+The vacuum system used during the fabrication of the indium freezing-point cells is described in Ref.
 2.

-The silica-glass furnace tube used in the filling and assembly of the fixed-point crucible is a 4.8 cm o.d. test tube with a silica-glass side-arm pumping tube near the top of the test tube that allows for its evacuation and filling with purified argon.
-The open end of the furnace tube is sealed with either a solid silicone-rubber stopper or a stopper that has a vacuum seal that allows a silica-glass push rod to be used for pushing the graphite well into place.
+This silica-glass furnace tube used in the assembly process is a 4.8 cm o.d. test tube with a silica-glass pumping tube placed near the top of the furnace tube to allow for evacuation and filling with purified argon during use.
+The open end of the furnace tube is sealed with either a solid silicone-rubber stopper or a stopper with a vacuum seal that allows a silica-glass push rod to be used for pushing the graphite well into place.

-After the graphite assembly contained in the glass furnace tube was baked-out and cooled to ambient temperature under vacuum, the furnace tube was purged with purified argon and then the graphite crucible assembly was removed and placed inside a clean polyethylene storage bag.
-After each use (bake out or fill), the silica-glass furnace tube was (1) cleaned in hot, soapy water; (2) rinsed with copious amounts of water; (3) the inside soaked in 20 % nitric acid-80 % distilled water (volume) for 1 h; (4) rinsed with copious amounts of distilled water, and then (5) dried.
+After the graphite assembly was heated and cooled to ambient under vacuum, the furnace tube was purged with purified argon and the graphite assembly removed and placed inside a clean polyethylene bag for storage.
+To remove any contaminants from the "bake-out," the silica-glass furnace tube was (1) cleaned in hot, soapy water; (2) rinsed with copious amounts of water; (3) the inside soaked in 20% nitric acid-80% distilled water (volume) for 1 hour; (4) rinsed with copious amounts of distilled water, and then (5) dried.
+After each use ("bake-out" or "fill"), the silica-glass furnace tube was cleaned.

-High-purity argon gas is necessary during the construction of the tin fixed-point cell.
+High-purity argon gas is necessary during the construction of the indium fixed-point cell.
 The gas purification system for argon described in Ref.
-[2] was designed to remove any hydrocarbons, oxygen and/or water that would contaminate the tin.
+[2] was designed to remove any hydrocarbons, oxygen, or water that would contaminate the indium.